-- The Layla is cheaper than the Purple.
+- The Layla is cheaper than the Purple by a noticeable amount.

 - The Layla is flippable, but the Purple is not.

 - They have very different materials in their comfort layers that give the mattresses very different feels.

 - Layla has a classic memory foam feel, while Purple has a unique, responsive gel feel.

-- The soft side of the Layla is softer than the Purple.
+- The soft side of the Layla is softer than the Purple by a noticeable amount.

 - The cover is infused with Thermogel to help with cooling.

 - From the soft side down, first there are 3” of a copper-infused memory foam, which gives the mattress great softness, pressure relief, and body contouring.

 - On the firm side, there is 1” of copper-infused memory foam, which is the same material as that used in the soft side.

-- The first layer is 2” of a Purple Smart Comfort Grid.
-It is a hyper-elastic polymer with a squishy feeling.
+- The first layer is 2” of a Purple Smart Comfort Grid, which is a hyper-elastic polymer with a squishy feeling.

 - Next there are 3.5” of a Plush Comfort Foam that act as a buffer between the comfort and support layers.

 - The base layer is 4” of polyfoam, which is a pretty standard base layer in the industry.

-- They have similar covers, but Layla has Thermogel woven in.
-This is cool to the touch.
+- They have similar covers, but Layla has Thermogel woven in, which is cool to the touch.

 - The gel grid, unlike foam, is designed to collapse at a certain weight threshold.
-This keeps the mattress flat under the lighter parts of your body and it collapses under areas like your butt.
-This makes it a good choice for combination sleepers.
+This keeps the mattress flat under the lighter parts of the body and it collapses under areas like the butt.
+This makes it an especially good choice for combination sleepers.

-- The Layla has a very thick comfort layer on the soft side.
-It allows you to sink in, so you get that memory foam feel as well as good pressure relief when you are on your side.
+- The Layla has a very thick comfort layer on the soft side, which allows people to sink in, so they get that memory foam feel as well as good pressure relief when they are on their side.

 - The Purple should be more durable than most mattresses at its price range.
 The gel grid material is designed to fight sagging, so this mattress should last quite a while.

 For me, the soft side of the Layla felt like a 5.5/10 and the firm side felt like an 8/10.
 The Purple was closer to a 7/10, a bit firmer than average.

 On the Purple, I felt better support when I was on my back and stomach.
 The gel grid collapsed under my butt when I was on my back, but the rest of my body was supported.
 On my stomach, I did not feel my hips sinking in, so it was an excellent match in that position.

-In terms of feel, the Layla has that classic memory foam feel where you sleep more “in” the mattress.
-The Purple has more a unique squishy, responsive gel feel.
-It is more like sleeping “on” the mattress and it is easier to move around.
+In terms of feel, the Layla has that classic memory foam feel where people will sleep more “in” the mattress.
+The Purple has more of a unique squishy, responsive gel feel that is more like sleeping “on” the mattress and it is easier to move around.

-See what I thought of Layla’s soft classic memory foam feel.
+See what I thought of Layla’s soft classic memory foam feel in the video below.